8Thomas8/personalnestcore-api/README.md

 1. Backup the database (just in case something goes wrong during the update):
    - Ensure your data is backed up from the persistent volume or database file.
+2. Remove the old containers: ```docker-compose down -v```
 2. Pull the latest image: In the folder, run: ```docker-compose pull```
-3. Restart the services: ```docker-compose up -d``` This will rebuild the containers if necessary, and restart them.
+3. Restart the services: ```docker-compose up -d``` This will restart the container with the last version.
 ___

 ### 3. Deletion Steps